DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

     id: T9Bhcaa6LJ4
     title: A video about what teaching experience our Teacher Training Advisers have
 ---
-Teacher training advisers give you free, one-to-one help and support.
+Teacher training advisers give you free, one-to-one support, wherever you are on your journey into teaching.

-They're all former teachers with lots of experience, so they know the process inside out.
+They have years of teaching experience and can answer all your questions about life in the classroom, as well as how you can get there.

+## How does it work?

+You’ll be matched with your own dedicated adviser.
+You’ll have the same adviser throughout your journey into teaching.
+How you talk to them is up to you – you can chat through:

+* email
+* phone
+* text

+You can talk to them as little or as often as you need.
+This could be every week for a year, or just a few times before making an application.

-## What an adviser can do for you
+## How your adviser can help you

+### If teaching is just an idea

 $q-tta-one$

-An adviser can give you as much or as little help as you need.

-Other trainee teachers say they are particularly helpful with:
+Your adviser can talk to you about what teaching is really like, helping you understand if it’s right for you.

+They can help you:

+* talk through your questions and any doubts ​
-* arranging school experience
+* find school experience
-* seeking out financial support
+* explore the steps to becoming a teacher

+### If you're ready to apply

+Your adviser can talk you through the application process step-by-step.

+They can help you:

-* writing a personal statement
+* write your personal statement
+* understand your different training options
-* preparing for interviews
+* prepare for interviews

-## Meet Emma, a teacher training adviser

-$about-teacher-training-advisers-video$

-## Helping you decide if teaching is right for you

-$q-tta-two$

-Teaching is an exciting career, but if you have caring responsibilities, people dependent on your earnings, or you are living with a disability you might need some help to take your next step.

-Your adviser can help you navigate your path into teaching, and make sure you get any additional help that is available.
-Your adviser will be just a call, message or email away.

-## Meet Simon, a teacher training adviser

-$about-teacher-training-advisers-experience-video$

-## Already applied and been unsuccessful?
+### If you've applied and been unsuccessful

+$q-tta-three$

+Your adviser can help you improve your application if you were not successful the first time around.

-Our advisers can help make your next application stronger.
-They’ll help you:
+They can help you:

 * act on any feedback
-* understand the qualifications you need to become a teacher
+* make your application stronger

+### If you're thinking about returning to teaching

+Your adviser can help you understand how to get back into teaching if you already have qualified teacher status (QTS).

+They can help you:

-* improve your personal statement
+* brush up your subject knowledge
+* find a role

-## Are you ready for an adviser?
+## Can I get an adviser?

 To sign up, you’ll need (one of the following):

 * a bachelor’s degree with honours, grade 2:2 or higher
-* to be a final year student studying for a bachelor’s degree with honours, with a predicted grade of 2:2 or higher
+* to be a final year student studying for a bachelor’s degree with honours
 * an overseas qualification equivalent to a bachelor’s degree with honours, grade 2:2 or higher

 If you're applying from overseas, you can check your qualifications by <a href="tel:08003892500">calling us on 0800 389 2500</a>.